prawn-cake/pgclient/README.md

 Auto-reconnect connection pool
 ------------------------------
-So, when you're starting a new transaction, it's guaranteed that connection is alive
+Starting a new transaction, it guarantees that connection is alive

     with self.pg_client.cursor as cursor:
         # connection is alive